-Can you have a caffeine intolerance?
+Can you have a caffeine sensitivity?

 The question is how much caffeine is safe to drink?
 As with most food intolerances, and reaction to caffeine is classed as an intolerance not an allergy, the answer to this question depends very much on the individual.
-People are affected by caffeine in different ways; some are much more sensitive than others and have to adjust their intake accordingly.
-General guidelines say that 4-5 cups of coffee per day is fine, but this may be far too much for some, with symptoms appearing even with the smallest amounts.
+People are affected by a caffeine intolerance in different ways; some are much more sensitive than others and have to adjust their intake accordingly.
+General guidelines say that 4-5 cups of coffee per day is fine, but this may be far too much for some, with caffeine sensitivity symptoms appearing even with the smallest amounts.
 Of course the caffeine content of a cup of coffee depends on how big the cup is, how finely the coffee is ground, how dark the roast, the brewing method used, how much coffee is used to make the drink and the type of coffee bean used etc. etc.

 Caffeine-containing drinks are addictive and the thought of stopping or reducing coffee/caffeine content may be too much to bear, even for those suffering from symptoms.
 Withdrawal symptoms include headache, irritability, inability to concentrate, drowsiness, insomnia, and stomach pain may appear within 12 to 24 hours after stopping caffeine intake, peak at roughly 48 hours, but usually only last a few days; well worth it for the benefits you might feel to your long-term health.

-If you do suffer from symptoms such as IBS, headaches, migraines, lethargy or anxiety, it may not just be the caffeine that is causing the problem.
+If you do suffer from symptoms such as IBS, headaches, migraines, lethargy or anxiety, it may not just be a caffeine sensitivity that is causing the problem.
 It is estimated that 45% of the population suffer from food intolerance; food intolerance includes sensitivity to small molecules (chemicals) such as caffeine but also reactions to some large molecules (proteins) in foods.